metamath/lamp-guide/docs/index.md

 This is intended to be a handy feature when writing new statements, but sometimes when editing it doesn't help.
-Please remove unwanted parentheses and make sure the statement looks exactly as in the example.
+For the moment, please remove unwanted parentheses and make sure the statement looks exactly as in the example.

+Metamath-lamp has
+options for controlling how to handle parentheses.
 Under the edit field you'll notice the icon <img width="16" height="16" src="parens.svg" alt="parentheses enabled"> (parentheses enabled), which means the editor will automatically insert